jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 This is a fractal design.
 At this level of abstraction, we know what each internal Purple Hexagon must do, but we don't know nor care how it's done.
 It could be one class, or it could be many classes.
 There could be another Red Hexagon eco-system or a completely different design inside.
 The fractals could descend even further with more Purple Hexagons nesting within these Purple Hexagons.

-As long as the External Dependencies are honored, the developer has carte blanche with respect to the design and implementation within the Purple Hexagon.
+If the External Dependencies are honored, the developer has carte blanche with respect to the design and implementation within the Purple Hexagon.

-Let's revist the Dispatching example, but with a nested hexagon:
+Let's revisit the Dispatching example, but with a nested hexagon:

 <img src="/assets/HexArchNested2.png" alt="Dispatching Hexagonal Architecture with Nested Hexagons" width = "90%" align="center" style="padding-right: 35px;">

-The only differnce is the addition of the `PersistingConfigurer` as well as adding the Purple Hexagon.
+The only difference is the addition of the `PersistingConfigurer` as well as adding the Purple Hexagon.
 Please remember that Hexagons, regardless of their color, are design boundaries.
 They do not exist in the implementation.
 They help organize the design and restrict the flow of dependency and knowledge.

 Nothing has really changed except for the Configurers, and I think they will be easier to manage.
 `PersistingConfigurer`: